 - The business relationship to the taxpayer of persons entertained, using the facility or property, or receiving the gift.

 We’ll come back to these requirements in the next section.
-Suffice it to say that the IRS requires that the primary purpose of the trip to be for business purposes and that records are kept to establish the business purpose.
+Suffice it to say that the IRS requires that the primary purpose of the trip be for business purposes and that records are kept to establish the business purpose.

 It should also be noted that meals are subject to a 50 percent exception.
 This exception only allows you to deduct 50 percent of the costs of the meal.

 The second category, vehicle expenses, can overlap with the first category.
 Any vehicle expense requires a mileage log.
 This is true even if the vehicle expense is for the use of a car and you use actual cost rather than mileage to compute the tax deduction (the rule is that you can deduct the actual cost or mileage times a standard mileage rate; the deduction is usually larger if mileage rather than actual costs are used).
 No mileage log, no deduction when it comes to these expenses.
+Note: there is an exception for qualified nonpersonal use vehicles).

 The third category includes everything else.
 Examples include parking fees, dry cleaning, baggage and shipping, cleaning, telephone, tips, computer rental fees, etc. These expenses are not subject to the limitations above.